petekeller2/Epilogue-Starter-Kit/miscWikiPages/Contribution-Guide.md

 Try to write tests for the updates you made.

-Write and maintain JSdoc comments.
+Write and maintain JSDoc comments.

 Check if the documentation build (`gulp wiki-build`is good and the tests pass (`env-test-server` and `env-staging-server`) pass.
 For the tests, you can skip http